 The key to day one is to assess the damage that the internet is already doing to your personal brand and learn as much as you can about how to leverage social media and other online channels to market yourself as an industry expert.

 After spending a day learning more about your industry and how to market yourself, today is the day you learn more about yourself.
 During Development Day, you'll need to identify your strengths and how they will help you reach your goals.
 You'll also be developing the personal brand that you will launch.

 One of the most important things you can develop is a solid bio that can be used consistently across social media and your online presence.
 You should have a short bio for character-limiting sites like Twitter, a 200-300 word bio for your resume or LinkedIn profile summary, and a long bio for an About Me page on a website or one-page professional bio.

 - What top personal and/or professional experiences define you?
-You should identify these as a situation, an action you made, and the result that followed.

 - What emotion do you want others to feel when they see your strengths at work or interact with you?